aberkay-koc/PopGen_SQL/README.md

 g

+**2. You are asked to generate a performance and workforce risk report for all companies.
+For each company, report:**

+1. Company name and country
+2. Total employee count
+3. Average salary of employees
+4. Earnings per employee
+5. Payroll-to-earnings percentage
+6. Flag companies with:
+- High Payroll Risk if payroll/earnings > 70%
+- Low Earnings per Employee if earnings per employee < 50,000
+- Overloaded if employee count > 1000
+7. Composite risk score: 1 point for each flag triggered
+8. Rank all companies by risk score (highest risk first)

-**2. The HR team of Adams Inc wants to ensure fair pay.
+**3. The HR team of Adams Inc wants to ensure fair pay.
 Find the 10 highest-paid employees and check whether their salaries are significantly higher than the average salary in their sector.**
 ```sql
 SELECT
     e.id_number,